Home Blog 7 Ways ERP inventory management add-ons can save time and money

 6. Reduce the bullwhip effect in supply chain management

 EazyStock stops this by producing forecasts based on actual point-of-sale data.
-This removes the scenario of overinflated stock levels at each stage of the supply chain, preventing money from being tied up in unnecessary stock.
+This eliminates the scenario of overinflated stock levels at each stage of the supply chain, preventing money from being tied up in unnecessary stock.

 7. Reduce ordering costs